RebekkaHaley/data-science-mlp/README.md

 0. The "Data" file contains open source datasets that are mostly from Kaggle.
 (NB: Currently hidden)

-1. MLP/feed-forward neural network (a simple 2-layer and an n-layer implementation).
+1. MLP, aka feed-forward neural network, implemented in both simple 2-layer and n-layer versions.